2.5 Cross-border mobility programmes

 - Able to support him/herself financially.

-- The workplace must take out liability insurance and an industrial injury insurance that cover the volunteer during the stay in Denmark.
+- The organisation arranging the stay or the volunteer workplace must take out a health and liability insurance that covers the volunteer during their stay in Denmark.

 During the stay, the young person is not allowed to take salaried work and is not entitled to public benefits.